 Beyond the potential environmental impacts of hazardous waste disposal, patterns in hazardous waste generation reflect a component of the total materials a society creates and uses, which is an important aspect of sustainability.
 Generally speaking, as a society creates and consumes more materials, it demands more resources (e.g., water, energy, minerals, land) and generates greater quantities of pollutants and waste.
 In the U.S., more than 90 percent of the raw materials extracted from the environment, transported, and processed are eventually discharged as waste or atmospheric emissions (Fiksel, 2006).

-Over the course of five reporting cycles (2001–2009), the quantity of RCRA hazardous waste generated in the U.S. ranged from 20.1 million tons (MT) in 2003 to 28.8 MT in 2005 (Exhibit 1).
-The vast majority of hazardous wastes are disposed on land or underground, with smaller proportions sent for metal, solvent, or other material recovery; processed for energy recovery; or stored for future disposal.
-Note that because some wastes can go through multiple management steps, the individual management categories do not sum to the total quantity of RCRA hazardous waste generated.
-For example, RCRA regulations require that all hazardous waste must be treated to meet technology-based land disposal treatment standards before it is placed in or on the ground, unless it already meets those standards as generated.
-To minimize double-counting, the quantities of waste stored, bulked, transferred, or disposed by landfill, land treatment, or land application after treatment are not included in the total quantity generated.
+Over the course of ten reporting cycles (2001-2019), the quantity of RCRA hazardous waste generated in the U.S. ranged from 21.9 to 30.7 million tons (Exhibit 1).
+Note that, because some wastes can go through multiple management steps, in Exhibit 1, the individual management categories do not sum to the total quantity of RCRA hazardous waste generated.
+For example, before land disposal, RCRA regulations require that all hazardous waste must be treated to meet technology-based land disposal treatment standards before it is placed in or on the ground, unless it already meets those standards as generated.
+To minimize double-counting, the quantities of waste stored, bulked, and/or transferred are not included in the total quantity generated.

-- Data are not collected directly from small quantity generators, but some wastes coming from these sources are included in the RCRA hazardous waste management data from TSDFs that receive the wastes.
+Data are not collected directly from small quantity generators, but some wastes coming from these sources are included in the RCRA hazardous waste management data from TSDFs that receive the wastes.

-- States have the authority to designate additional wastes as hazardous under RCRA, beyond those designated in the national program.
+States have the authority to designate additional wastes as hazardous under RCRA, beyond those designated in the national program.
 State-designated hazardous wastes are not tracked by EPA or reflected in the aggregated information presented.

-- The comparability of year-to-year quantities of RCRA hazardous waste generated and managed can be influenced by factors such as delisting waste streams (i.e., determining that a particular listed waste stream coming from a particular facility is not hazardous) or removing the hazardous characteristic of a waste stream (e.g., treatment of hazardous waste by generators in elementary neutralization units).
+The comparability of year-to-year quantities of RCRA hazardous waste generated and managed can be influenced by factors such as delisting waste streams (i.e., determining that a particular listed waste stream coming from a particular facility is not hazardous) or removing the hazardous characteristic of a waste stream (e.g., treatment of hazardous waste by generators in elementary neutralization units).

-- Most hazardous waste generated in the U.S. is in the form of wastewater.
-With the exception of hazardous wastewater disposed using underground injection, hazardous wastewaters are not included in this indicator.
-If a solid material such as sludge is generated from the treatment of hazardous wastewaters, and if that material is considered “RCRA hazardous waste,” it will be managed under RCRA hazardous waste regulations.
+Most hazardous waste generated in the U.S. is in the form of wastewater.
+Except for hazardous wastewater disposed of using underground injection, this indicator does not include hazardous wastewaters.
+If treating hazardous wastewaters generates a solid material such as sludge, and if that material is considered “RCRA hazardous waste,” it will be managed under RCRA hazardous waste regulations.

-Exhibits 1 and 2 are based on data collected by EPA in Hazardous Waste Report Forms (also known as Biennial Report or BR forms) (e.g., U.S. EPA, 2009) for reporting years 2001, 2003, 2005, 2007, and 2009.
-The data can be found in EPA’s RCRAInfo database (U.S. EPA, 2011).
-Exhibit 3 incorporates GDP data obtained from the U.S. Bureau of Economic Analysis (2011) and population data from the U.S. Census Bureau (2011).
+Exhibits 1 and 2 are based on data collected by EPA in Hazardous Waste Report Forms (also known as Biennial Report or BR forms) for reporting years 2001, 2003, 2005, 2007, 2009, 2011, 2013, 2015, 2017, and 2019.
+The data were accessed via EPA’s RCRAInfo (U.S. EPA, 2022), and are publicly available through RCRAInfo Web (U.S. EPA, 2021b).
+Exhibit 3 incorporates GDP data obtained from the U.S. Bureau of Economic Analysis (BEA, 2022) and population data from the U.S. Census Bureau (2011, 2019, 2022).